joelhawksley/identity/components/slides.md

 # [fit] React

-^ So React has components, types, functional purity, and lightweight testing in isolation
+^ So React has:

 ---

+# [fit] Components

+^ Components

+---

+# [fit] Types
+^ Types

+---

+# [fit] Functional purity

+^ Functional purity

+---

+# [fit] Testing

+^ And lightweight testing in isolation

+---

+^ While React has a lot of advantages, it’s not compatible with our progressive enhancement architecture at GitHub.

+^ But I'm not so sure we should give up there.

+---

 # [fit] Rails

-^ While I really wish we could use React at GitHub, it’s not compatible with our progressive enhancement approach.

-^ But there are plenty of ways we can use these lessons from React to improve the Rails view layer.
+^ What might it look like to use these lessons from React to improve the Rails view layer?

-^ So let’s see if we can use some of the techniques from React, and perhaps address address some of those code review comments.
+^ Let's give it a shot!
+Perhaps we can address some of those code review comments along the way.

 ---

-# Components
+# [fit] Components

 ^ So what might it look like to have components in Rails?